 Bolton went on to become the rock/soul icon Michael Bolton.
 Bolton has sold over seventy-five million records and won numerous impressive awards, including Grammys.

 There is somewhat of a connection between Michael Bolton and the very popular 1960s band The Shags (of West Haven, Connecticut).
-Michael’s older brother Orrin was a roadie for the Shags, and Orrin introduced Michael to the band.
-Allegedly, Carl Augusto-Donnell (a member of the Shags) helped teach young Michael how to play the guitar.
+Michael’s older brother Orrin was a roadie for the band, and introduced Michael to the guys in the group.
+Allegedly, Carl Augusto (a member of The Shags) helped teach young Michael how to play the guitar.

 NOTE: This write-up of Michael Bolton is copyrighted and taken from Tony Renzoni’s book Connecticut Rock ‘n’ Roll: A History.
 Purchase this book at: https://www.connecticutrocknroll.com, Amazon, Barnes & Noble, or various other book outlets.